top of page

 Seal of the Order

-The banner surrounding the seal expresses the motto of our Order taken from the prophet Elijah, who cried out with his prophetic spirit and absolute dedication to the one, true God:
+The banner surrounding the seal expresses the motto of their Order taken from the prophet Elijah, who cried out with his prophetic spirit and absolute dedication to the one, true God:

-This zeal of the prophet Elijah embodies and animates our charism—a life lived totally for God, sharing in the self-emptying love of Jesus Christ
+This zeal of the prophet Elijah embodies and animates their charism—a life lived totally for God, sharing in the self-emptying love of Jesus Christ

 bottom of page